north-road/slyr/docs/user_guide/setup_slyr.md

 | Setting | Description | Directions |
 | ---| --- | --- |
 Path to MDB Tools | This is automatically set for the full license, *only the Community License needs to download this tool*.
-The MDB tools is required for conversion of ESRI .style databases.
-Click the link in the SLYR Options dialog and once downloaded, enter in the path|
+The MDB tools is required for conversion of ESRI .style databases. | Click the link in the SLYR Options dialog and once downloaded, enter in the path

 ### Inkscape ###
 | Setting | Description | Directions |
 | ---| --- | --- |
-Path to Inkscape | Install Inkscape from [here.](https://inkscape.org) |
+Path to Inkscape | Inkscape is required to assist in the conversion of .svg and other images.  |  Install Inkscape from [here.](https://inkscape.org) and enter the pathway to Inkscape .exe file.